SlovakOrganisationForSpaceActivities/hea-dataworkshop/workshop01_Chandra/README.md

 ### Get data
 From ftp://matuskocka.com/ get all_tycho.tar.gz *9.7G*.

+You need to untar the data `tar -xvzf all_tycho.tar.gz`.

 ### Simple color image
 Unpack your data, enable heasoft and ciao.
 You can find more info [here](http://cxc.harvard.edu/ciao/threads/combine/).